jenri019/prueba-tecnica/README.md

 -- Verify the installation by running: `node -v`
 - **npm**: Comes included with Node.js.
 -- Verify the installation by running: `npm -v`
+- **Git**:
+-- Verify the installation by running: `git -v`

 ### Follow the next steps to run the project in your local environment
+1. Clone repo in local directory: `git clone https://github.com/jenri019/prueba-tecnica.git`
-1. Navigate to the project directory: `cd your-app-route`
+2. Navigate to the project directory: `cd your-app-route`
-2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`
-3. Run the server:
+4. Run the server:
     * `npm run dev`: Build and run the React application on a local development server.
     * `npm run dev -- --open`: Similar to npm run dev.
 Automatically opens the app in your default browser.